adamrossnelson/smrput/README.md

-# smrdocx
+# Smart Put
-Repository for smrput (AKA "smart put" Stata packages) for use with putdocx, putpdf, and related.
+Repository for smrput (AKA "smart put" Stata packages) for use with putdocx.
+A family of commands that produces various tables through putdocx.

 ## Introduction

-This package is inpsired by discussion on various discussion boards.
-See for example https://www.statalist.org/forums/forum/general-stata-discussion/general/1398211-putdocx-command?p=1416542#post1416542 and https://www.statalist.org/forums/forum/general-stata-discussion/general/1377169-how-to-export-stata-result-to-word-file.
+This package is inpsired by discussion on statalist.org.
+See for example: https://www.statalist.org/forums/forum/general-stata-discussion/general/1398211-putdocx-command?p=1416542#post1416542 and https://www.statalist.org/forums/forum/general-stata-discussion/general/1377169-how-to-export-stata-result-to-word-file.

+`smrtbl` produces one- or two-way tables. `smrcol` produces a table of dummy varaibles and related summary statistics. `smrfmn` produces a table of summary statistics filtered by one or more indicator variables.

 ## Installation

 ```Stata
 net install smrtbl, from(https://raw.githubusercontent.com/adamrossnelson/smrput/master/)
 ```

+Upon installation command help and documenation available by `help smrtbl`, `help smrcol`, and/or `help smrfmn`.

 ## Example